- What's new in XenMobile Server 10.8

-Click Save.
 The new NetScaler Gateway is added and appears in the table.
-You can edit or delete an instance by clicking the name in the list.
+To edit or delete an instance, click the name in the list.

 To configure an on-premises NetScaler Gateway for use with XenMobile Server, you perform the following general steps, detailed in this article: